Marshmallow Fondant is delicious and easy to make. It is the perfect way to decorate cupcakes, cakes, and cookies like a

-Remaining Sugar – Continue to add in the remaining powdered sugar until the mixture has the consistency of playdough.
+Remaining Sugar – Continue to add in the remaining powdered sugar until the mixture has the consistency and texture of playdough.

-Add Color – If you want to add color to the fondant, separate the amount you want to color and add in a few drops of the gel food color.
+Color Fondant – If you want to add color to the fondant, separate the amount you want to color and add a few drops of the gel food color.
 Then knead the fondant until the color of the dough is even.

 Tips For Making Marshmallow Fondant

 Best Color – It’s very important to use gel food coloring (as opposed to water-based food coloring) for the best results.
 You can buy it at most grocery stores, and I’ve found a wide selection of gel food coloring at Walmart in the cake decorating section.

-Wear Gloves – I found it easiest to knead the food coloring in while wearing gloves that I dusted in powdered sugar.
-It will take a little work to get it evenly distributed, but keep working and it will come together.
+Wear Gloves – I found it easiest to knead the food coloring while wearing gloves that I dusted in powdered sugar.
+It will take a little work kneading to get it evenly distributed, but keep working and it will come together.

-Too Sticky – If the fondant is too sticky, you can add a little more powdered sugar to the mix.
+Too Sticky – If the fondant is too sticky, you can add a little more confectioners’ sugar to the mix.
 Continue adding more until you reach the desired consistency.

 How To Use Marshmallow Fondant

 So now that you have your colorful marshmallow fondant, what can you make with it?
 The sky is the limit!
-Just like play dough, it’s easy to roll out and shape in any number of ways, which makes it perfect for decorating cakes, cupcakes, and cookies.
+Just like playdough, it’s easy to roll out with your rolling pin and shape in any number of ways, which makes it perfect for decorating cakes, cupcakes, and cookies.

 Cookies – One of my favorite and easy ways to use marshmallow fondant is as a topper for sugar cookies.
-Just roll out the fondant, cut it with the same cookie cutters as you used for the cookies, and attach it to the top of the cookie with a small amount of buttercream.
+Just roll out the fondant, cut it with the same cookie cutters as you used for the cookies, and attach it to the top of the cookie with a small amount of buttercream frosting.

 And voila!
 A perfectly frosted cookie that tastes delicious and looks like it came from a bakery.
 It doesn’t get easier than that!
 You can make the cookies as simple or elaborate as you like.
 If you’re looking for a great recipe to use, this Sugar Cookie Recipe is one of our favorites!